RiverStage Community Theatre to perform 'Monty Python's Spamalot' after pandemic delays

-RiverStage Community Theatre will transport audiences back to merry olde England and the surreal comedy world of Monty Python with its final show of the season, the musical comedy extravaganza “Monty Python’s Spamalot,” in the Greenspace Center Auditorium, 815 Market Street, Lewisburg.
-Performances will be on Friday and Saturday evenings at 7:30 pm on June 17, 18, 24 and 25, and a 2:30 pm matinee on Sunday, June 26.
+RiverStage Community Theatre will transport audiences back to merry olde England and the surreal comedy world of Monty Python with its final show of the season.
+The musical comedy extravaganza “Monty Python’s Spamalot,” will be performed in the Greenspace Center Auditorium, 815 Market St., Lewisburg, at 7:30 p.m.
+Friday and Saturday, and June 24 and 25, and on June 26 at 2:30 p.m.

 “Even though COVID is still a presence in our area, with vaccines and masking in place, we were able to restart our season this year and can finally bring this show to life,” Graham said.
 “With a live orchestra and 26 cast members, this is going to be a really joyful, hilarious show that we hope will make people laugh and have a great time.”